 |Fujifilm X-M1 (⇒ lft | rgt)||no||no||3.0||920||tilting||no||4000||5.6||7||no|

 |Panasonic GH4 (⇒ lft | rgt)||2359||no||3.0||1036||swivel||YES||8000||12.0||17||no|

 The 7D Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X-T1 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.

-So how do things add up?
-Is the Fujifilm X-T1 better than the Canon 7D II or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Fujifilm X-T1 and the Fujifilm X-T1?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More compact: Is smaller (129x90mm vs 149x112mm) and thus needs less room in the bag.